justinsisley/mercenary/README.md

 The entire stack is test-ready, using [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/), with test runners in both the command line and the browser.

-### Setting up your development environment on OS X
+### Setting up your Development Environment on OS X
 This process assumes you are using [Homebrew](http://mxcl.github.io/homebrew/).
 If you don't want to use it, you'll just need to install Node.js and NPM manually.
 From there, NPM has you covered.
 - Install Node.js and NPM: `brew install node`
 - Install Grunt and Bower: `npm install -g grunt-cli bower`